Skip to main content

 Reports may include aggregated account-related actions where legally permitted.
 Categories may include:

-• Account preservation requests where applicable.
+• Account preservation requests when legally permitted.

-• Account lifecycle restrictions where applicable.
+• Account lifecycle restrictions when legally permitted.

 • User notification statistics where legally permitted.